-You will need to achieve a 2.1 overall or better in your second and third year exams and a weighted average of 59.5 or above for your third year exams to progress to Part C.
+You will need to achieve a weighted average of 59.5 or above for your third year exams to progress to Part C.

 By default, all students are registered for the MMath.
 If you subsequently decide to take the B.A. option you must inform your college office who will in turn inform the central administration and the departments.
 Around the time that you enter for your Part B examinations you will be asked to confirm whether or not you intend to stay for the fourth year.
 The decision you declare at this point is not immutable, but should be final if at all possible, and you are strongly advised to take a final decision before the start of your Part B examinations.
 Please ensure that you have consulted your college tutor(s) before making your decision.
 It is important that your college knows your intentions as early as possible in order to plan for the following year.
 It could happen that, having embarked upon your fourth year, you are for whatever reason unable to complete the Part C course, or decide that you do not wish to do so.
 In these circumstances you are advised to discuss your situation with your college's Senior Tutor at the earliest opportunity.
 Students who withdraw partway through Part C will graduate with a BA degree.